 Have you noticed your child seems extra clumsy?
 Do they freak out about their socks and certain clothes?
 Do they react negatively to noise and bright lights?

-It’s not unusual for your child to be sensitive from time to time, but if these behaviors are impacting your child’s life at home, school and in the world, your child may be exhibiting signs of sensory processing disorder (SPD).
+It’s not unusual for your child to be sensitive from time to time.
+But if these behaviors are impacting your child’s everyday life at home, school and in the world, your child may be exhibiting signs of sensory processing disorder (SPD), formerly called sensory integration dysfunction.

 Sensory processing is something that many of us take for granted.
 We see, hear, touch, taste and smell without a second thought.
 However, in children with SPD, one or more of these senses aren’t working correctly.